 What is paternity leave?

 Studies have found that paternity leave is good for the health and wellbeing of the mother, as well as building stronger relationships between father and child.
-It's also good for the relationship between the parents.
+It's also good for the relationship between the new parents, too.

-Paternity leave is also available for parents who are adopting a child, or having a baby through surrogacy.
+Paternity leave is also available for parents who are adopting a child, or for the intended parent if having a baby through a surrogacy arrangement.

 How long is paternity leave?

-The paternity leave entitlement for new dads In the UK is up to two consecutive weeks, depending on how long they’ve been in their job.
-To get the full entitlement, you must have been working for the same employer for 26 weeks by the end of the 15th week before the week your baby is due.
+The statutory paternity leave entitlement for new dads In the UK is up to two consecutive weeks, depending on how long they’ve been in their job.
+To get the full entitlement, you must have been working for the same employer for 26 weeks by the end of the 15th week before your baby’s due date.

 A 'week' is the same as your normal working week.
-So, if you're Monday - Friday, that's five days, but working Monday - Wednesday is only three.
-Therefore, two 'weeks' in that case would be six days.
+So, if you work Monday - Friday, that's five days.
+But a part-time employee working Monday - Wednesday only does three days.
+Therefore, two weeks of paternity leave in their case would be six days.

 The employment rights of fathers are protected while on paternity leave.
-This includes your right to pay rises, the accrual of holiday allowance, and returning to work.
+This includes your right to pay rises, the accrual of annual leave allowance, and returning to work.

 Is UK paternity leave paid?